sebastian-schmid/terraform-hcloud-vm/README.md

 ## Features

+- minimal required variables and working defaults you can customize to your needs

+- rdns for IPv4 and IPv6 will be set

-* all virtual servers will end up connected in the same private network.
+- all virtual servers will end up connected in the same private network.

-* an ansible inventory file will be generated
+- an ansible inventory file will be generated

-* minimal required variables and working defaults you can customize to your needs

 ## Quick Start